-Strange as it may seem, my wife is the one who insisted on having a Thanksgiving Day dinner in both 2006 and 2009.
-It was only strange to me, considering my wife is Filipino, until I realized one glaring fact I overlooked until I thought about it for more than a few minutes.
-My wife moved to the United States when she was only 23 and she’s now 52, which means she has spent more time living in the United States than she has in the Philippines.
-Perhaps you could consider her a Filipino-American in the truest meaning of the term since she acts more American than I do in many ways.
+Strange as it may seem, Josie is the one who insisted on the Thanksgiving Day dinners in both 2006 and 2009.
+It was only strange to me, considering she’s Filipino, until I thought about it for more than a few minutes.
+Josie lived in the United States for 21 years before we left in 2006.
+She moved to the United States when she was only 23 and she’s now 56.

-The way they behave, you would think my in-laws have never eaten real food before.
+The way they behave, you’d think our relatives have never eaten real food before.
 I don’t mind sharing as long as we remember to set aside enough for ourselves to make the holiday ordeal worthwhile.
-The only part that irritates me is when I know they’ve already eaten and I haven’t and they’re more than willing to take more than their fair share.
+The only part that irritates me is when I know they’ve already eaten and I haven’t and they’re willing to take more than their fair share.

 It just isn’t going to happen that way ever again or in other words, it’ll happen over my dead body.
 When I’m hungry for some turkey, nobody had better get in my way and that’s all I’m going to say about that.